Vitamin C with Rose Hips Side Effects

 Generic name: ascorbic acid

 Note: This document contains side effect information about ascorbic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Vitamin C with Rose Hips.
+Some dosage forms listed on this page may not apply to the brand name Vitamin C with Rose Hips.

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral liquid, oral powder, oral powder for suspension, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer.
 Other dosage forms:

 Along with its needed effects, ascorbic acid (the active ingredient contained in Vitamin C with Rose Hips) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Side or lower back pain